 Thank you for your interest.
 The next step is to tell us about your family and your student.
 Our application gives you multiple opportunities to share your goals and values and assess your alignment to our mission.
-Starting an application doesn’t necessarily mean you’re ready to make a commitment – it simply opens the door to explore this option more fully.
-Walking through the admissions process will guide us into a relationship where we can know each other better and make informed decisions.
+Starting an application doesn’t necessarily mean you’re ready to make a commitment – it simply opens the door to explore this option more fully and make informed decisions.

 - Generally, a child should reach the age of 4 years by June 1st of the year in which he is applying to the Pre-K program and the age of 5 years by June 1st of the year in which he enters Kindergarten.
 A child who has not completed Kindergarten at Paideia should reach the age of 6 years by June 1st of the year in which he enters first grade.

 - If a child has successfully completed the previous school year, he will generally proceed to the next grade level.
 New students will be assessed individually so that they can be challenged with curricula appropriate to their needs and abilities.

 - The child should understand that his parents have delegated their authority to Paideia Academy while the child is in school.
 He is therefore subject to instruction and discipline of the teachers and staff while at school.

 - During the family interview with our Head of School at least one parent must be willing and able to clearly articulate a saving relationship with Jesus Christ.
 Both parents should have a clear understanding of the biblical philosophy and functioning of Paideia Academy.
 Both parents must read the Foundational Beliefs and accept that it constitutes the doctrinal beliefs of the school and that its truths will be purposefully and clearly taught to their children who are enrolled here.
 These matters will be reviewed in the personal interview.

 - The parents must be willing to cooperate with the policies of the administration and board.
 This is particularly important in the areas of discipline and schoolwork.